 Renters who expect their entire security deposit to be refunded, or who incur unanticipated charges upon move-out, are left with a bitter taste in their mouth no matter how legitimate the charges might be.
 Unfortunately for apartment managers, parting on poor terms often leads to negative reviews from former residents.
 Even the happiest current renter can become a one-star reviewer after they receive the final billing statement.

 In today’s marketplace, online reviews and ratings are an essential component of public relations for apartment managers, and move-out reviews from disgruntled former residents can severely damage a brand’s online reputation.
-Considering 85% of renters have indicated that online reviews influence their leasing decisions, the impact of negative feedback focussed on the move-out experience and disputed charges may be greater than most properties expect.
+Considering 85% of renters have indicated that online reviews influence their leasing decisions, the impact of negative feedback focused on the move-out experience and disputed charges may be greater than most properties expect.

 To help ensure that happy residents remain satisfied during the move-out process, many operators are removing costly security deposits and surety bonds altogether.
 After all the hard work that onsite teams put in to meet residents’ needs, those efforts shouldn’t be erased by billing conflicts on the back end.
 Property managers deserve positive feedback from the residents whose living experiences they cultivated, and renters deserve the opportunity to look back fondly at their leasing experience.